PauloMBorges/Promptopia/README.md

 ## 🔗 Website Link

-Visit the live website [here](https://promptopia-od9tlp2qy-paulo-de-melo-borges-projects.vercel.app/).
+Visit the live website [here](https://promptopia-mocha-beta.vercel.app/).

 ## 💭 Thoughts
 Overall this was a good tutorial and helped me with my first contact with Next.js, especially with file structuring and routing.
 During the development I encountered several challenges that helped me deepen my understanding of the tecnologies used.
 For example, one issue was when the message 'Try signing in with a different account' apperead when attempting to log in.
 After searching for a long time and finding no solution, I reviewed the console logs and Next Auth warnings, and discovered that the `NEXTAUTH_URL`and `NEXTAUTH_SECRET` were not defined, even though they were.
 So this was resolved by moving the `.env` file from the `utils` directory to the root of the project.
-Now I plan to deepen my Next.js and React knowledge.
+These experiences were invaluable, and I now look forward to further deepening my knowledge of Next.js and React.